jongamble/jarvis/README.md

 - Create forms that set up and delete lights in settings

 # Changelog

+## Version 0.3.0
+- Installing mongoose and mongo
+- Setting up connection to mongodb

 ## Version 0.2.3
 - Creating templates for other pages